 Acquiring a major regional bank was part of client’s strategy to grow its market dominance with an expanded branch network, product line, enhanced scale and stronger innovation abilities.
 But our client knew the risks.
 Too often strategically sound deals fail to live up to expectations because of three major stumbles: missed targets, loss of key people and poor performance in the core business.
 To succeed, the CEO and senior leadership needed an integration plan that clearly defined the payoffs—and risks—and how to overcome them.
 With our risk assessment, the creation of a Integration Project Management Office and detailed integration plan, our client was successful.
-The results resulted in record profits, retaining of key employees and stronger customer relationships.
+The results result in record profits, retaining of key employees and stronger customer relationships.

 A collaborative perspective guides CCG Catalyst relationships both internally and with clients.
 We take a long-term view in our relationships.
 We strive to build bonds founded on respect, caring, honesty, mutual support, and investment.
 We work together in a manner that is team-oriented, constructive, and challenging.